Sharvani2002/Scilab6-Test-Toolbox/README.md

 #### Assignment/exercise:
--Repeated the screening task on a Windows OS
+- Repeated the screening task on a Windows OS
 Note: Completed draft, need to check about the gcc version etc properly.